Scholarships and Grants

 2025 Winner: Catherine Rice

-• Round-trip airfare and transport to the Melbourne Convention and Exhibition Centre.
+• Round-trip airfare and transport to the Brisbane Convention and Exhibition Centre.

 • Accommodation for the duration of the conference.